codatio/codat-docs/docs/expenses/sync-process/reimburseable-expense-transactions.md

 ## Overview

+A reimburseable expense is a cost incurred by a employee which is then eligible to be refunded or compenstated by an employer or by another party.
+Reimburseable expenses are represented in the accounting system as a Bill, which goes against the employee who is the supplier.

 :::info Compatible integrations

-Check our [API reference](/sync-for-expenses-api#/operations/update-expense-transaction) for an up-to-date list of integrations that support this functionality.
+Check our [supported expense types](expenses/overview#supported-integrations) for an up-to-date list of integrations that support this functionality.

 :::

-A reimburseable expense is a cost incurred by a employee which is then eligible to be refunded or compenstated by an employer or by another party.
-Reimburseable expenses are represented in the accounting system as a Bill, which goes against the employee who is the supplier.

 With Sync for Expenses, you need to create the reimburseable expense transactions first.
 Creating the transaction will initiate the [sync](/expenses/sync-process/syncing-expenses) to then reflect these in your customer's accounting platform.
 Finally, once these transactions have been synced, you can [upload attachments](/expenses/sync-process/uploading-receipts) to associate receipts with the transaction.